-The center, located on the second floor of the Callahan Building, has a staff of psychologists and doctoral interns who provide confidential short term individual and group therapy to the Bentley student community.
-Therapists at the Counseling Center see students for a range of adjustment, stress, and mental health related issues.
-Psychiatric services are available for students working with therapists in the Counseling Center.
+Located on the second floor of the Callahan Building, the Counseling Center is staffed by psychologists and doctoral interns who can meet with students experiencing a range of adjustment, stress and mental health-related issues.
+For those students who would benefit, we provide confidential, short-term individual and group therapy.
+Psychiatric medication services may be available for students who are working with therapists in the Counseling Center.

-In addition to direct services, the Counseling Center provides consultation, workshops and trainings for students, university staff and faculty on a wide variety of mental health related topics.
+In addition to direct services, the Counseling Center provides consultation, outreach events, workshops and training for students, staff and faculty on a wide variety of mental health-related topics.

 The office is accredited by the International Association of Counseling Services and abides by the ethical standards of the American Psychological Association.
-No information is released to any party, including family, without the consent of the client except in emergencies or as required by law.
+No information is released to any party-including family-without consent by the client, except in emergencies or as required by law.
 Appointments can be made by phone (781.891.2274) or in person.
 Emergency hours are available for students in crisis.